Bridging the Skills Gap: How AI-Driven Corporate Learning Secures Workforce Agility

 2. On-Demand Upskilling for Workforce Agility

-AI-powered coaching & mentoring through chatbots and virtual simulations
+✅ AI-powered coaching via chatbots and virtual simulations

-📌 Study: Companies utilizing on-demand learning platforms saw a 50% faster skills adoption rate than traditional corporate training (Hooper, 2023).
+📌 Study: Companies using on-demand learning saw a 50% faster skills adoption rate than traditional training (Hooper, 2023).

 3. Creating a Culture of Continuous Learning